bigchaindb/bigchaindb/docs/source/nodes/setup-run-node.md

 ## Install Python 3.4+

-If you don't already have it, then you should [install Python 3.4+](https://www.python.org/downloads/) (maybe in a virtual environment, so it doesn't conflict with other Python projects you're working on).
+If you don't already have it, then you should [install Python 3.4+](https://www.python.org/downloads/).

+If you're testing or developing BigchainDB on a stand-alone node, then you should probably create a Python 3.4+ virtual environment and activate it (e.g. using virtualenv or conda).
+Later we will install several Python packages and you probably only want those installed in the virtual environment.

 ## Install BigchainDB Server

-BigchainDB Server has some OS-level dependencies.
+BigchainDB Server has some OS-level dependencies that must be installed.

 On Ubuntu 14.04, we found that the following was enough:
 ```text